Nodli/CodeSamples/README.md

 Simple templated Buffer2D class
 Usefull to store and process images

+## FractalFlames
+Tools to create and render Iterated Function Systems and Fractal Flames

 ## MPI
 Implementation of a few basic exercices in MPI from [LyonCalcul](http://lyoncalcul.univ-lyon1.fr/ed/2019/)